Updated: October 2, 2024

 Types of mortgages

 Fixed-rate mortgages come with a premium but offer stability, protecting against rate changes.
 However, non-residents face a capped LTV ratio of 75 percent.
-Variable-rate mortgages, tied to the Euribor, provide fluctuating rates; currently, mortgage spreads sit around 0.85 percent.
+Variable-rate mortgages, tied to the Euribor, provide fluctuating rates.
 Monthly payments fluctuate over time, and early repayments might incur a 0.5 percent charge on the repaid capital.

 Cost and fees for mortgages in Portugal